dzimiks/dzimiks/README.md

 --------------------

-If you have any questions or if you want to connect with me, feel free to drop me an email at dzimiksbusiness@gmail.com.
+If you have any questions or want to connect with me, feel free to email me at dzimiksbusiness@gmail.com.

 LinkedIn: https://www.linkedin.com/in/vpaunovic
 Twitter: https://twitter.com/dzimiks